Frequently Asked Questions – Opticians

 FEES

-* The application and registration fees must be submitted as separate payments.
+* The application for Spectacle Lens Dispenser and Contact Lens Dispenser combines the application and registration fees, for a total fee of $500.
+The application and registration fees for Registered Dispensing Ophthalmic Business and Nonresident Ophthalmic Lens Dispenser must be submitted as separate payments.
 Payments that combine the fees will be returned to you and delay processing.

 ** Registration fees will not be accepted until the application has been approved.